Rigidity of flat holonomies: Stable holonomies for horospheres in negatively curved manifolds

 With this identification, for every $t\in \mathbb R$ and for every $\xi \in \partial \tilde M$, the action of the geodesic flow on $\tilde W^{s}(\xi)$ provides us with a one parameter group of diffeomorphism of $\tilde M$,

 For $\tilde v_0\in T^{1} \tilde M$, let $\xi = c_{\tilde v_0}(+\infty)$ and assume that $\tilde p_{\xi}(\tilde v_0) = x_0$ with $c_{\tilde v_0}(0)=x_0$.
 By definition, $\tilde p _\xi$ maps $\tilde W^{ss}(\tilde v_0)$ diffeomorphically onto the unique horosphere centered at $\xi$ which contains $x_0$.
 If we denote this horosphere by $H_\xi (0)$, then it also follows from the definitions that the derivative $D\tilde p_\xi (\tilde v_0)$ maps $\tilde E^{ss}(\tilde v_0)$ isomorphically onto $T_{x_{0}} H_\xi (0)$.
-Finally, we note that the family of horospheres centered at $\xi$ can be parametrized by the time parameter, {\sl i.e.} for $s\in \mathbb{R}$ the horosphere $H_\xi (s)$ will denote the unique horosphere in $\tilde M$, centered at $\xi$, which intersects the geodesic $c_{\tilde v_0}$ at time $s$.
+Finally, we note that the family of horospheres centered at $\xi$ can be parametrized by the time parameter, {\sl i.e.}, for $s\in \mathbb{R}$ the horosphere $H_\xi (s)$ will denote the unique horosphere in $\tilde M$, centered at $\xi$, which intersects the geodesic $c_{\tilde v_0}$ at time $s$.
 By the property of invariance of the strong stable foliation by the geodesic flow, it follows that the diffeomorphisms $\varphi _{t,\xi}$ permutes the set of horospheres centred at $\xi$, namely, $\varphi _{t,\xi} H_\xi (s) = H_\xi (s+t)$.

 We now turn to the main construction of this section, see \cite{ASV} and \cite{KS}.
 The stable holonomy which we describe below provides a geodesic flow invariant way to identify tangent spaces at different points on any fixed horosphere.
-We start with the following definition, cf. \cite{KS}, definition 4.1.
+We fix $x_0 \in \tilde M$ and recall that the horospheres are defined by